syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 ### Hide trailing and leading dates

-The `SfCalendar` allows you to hide the days of the next month and previous month in the calendar to enhance the appearance of the calendar.
+The `SfCalendar` allows you hide the days of the next month and previous month in calendar to enhance the appearance.
 This can be achieved by enabling the `ShowLeadingAndTrailingDays` property.
-The following code illustrates how to hide the leading and trailing dates in the calendar,
+The following code demonstrates how to hide the leading and trailing dates in calendar.

 {% tabs %}